 Why Choose a Leadership Intensive Course?

 Explore ideas, challenge your thinking, and come away with a deeper understanding of your strengths and talents to reach your full potential!
 Courses in the Leadership Intensive series can be taken individually, or students can use the Leadership Intensive course overview to create their own course pathway to fully cultivate their leadership development.

 - An asset-based curriculum that promotes self-reflection and goal-setting

 - Opportunities to build community and collaborate with other bright young leaders through synchronous online classes

-- Flexible sessions to fit your schedule (6-week Winter & Spring sessions, 2-week Summer sessions)
+- Flexible sessions to fit your schedule (6-week Fall, Winter, and Spring sessions, 2-week Summer sessions)

 In addition to Leadership Intensive courses, CTD offers a diverse range of online program options; view a full list here.

 The Civic Education Project at CTD welcomes applications from Pre-qualified applicants as well as New Scores and Portfolio applicants.
 Before beginning the online application, determine which type of applicant you are based on the descriptions below.

 You are a pre-qualified review applicant if you are in grade 7 through 10 and you meet the following criteria:

 - You have successfully completed a CTD course with a verbal/reading qualifying area through the Civic Education Project, Weekend Enrichment Program, Summer Program or Online Program at the Emerald Tier, or a tier with a higher score requirement, within the previous twenty-four months.